 The primary functions of the Strategic Advisory Committee ("Strategic Committee") are to investigate and evaluate strategic alternatives available to the Company and to work with management on long-range strategic planning and identification of potential new business opportunities.
-Members of the Strategic Advisory Committee during 2021 were Dr. Louis Centofanti (Chairperson), Kerry C. Duggan (who replaced Larry M. Shelton as a member effective July 20, 2021), Joe R. Reeder and Mark A. Zwecker.
-The Strategic Committee held four meetings in 2021.
-The Strategic Advisory Committee is governed by a Strategic Advisory Committee Charter, which is available on our website at https://ir.perma-fix.com/governance-docs.
+Members of the Strategic Advisory Committee during 2022 were Dr. Louis Centofanti (Chairperson), Kerry C. Duggan, Joe R. Reeder, and Mark A. Zwecker.
+The Strategic Committee held four meetings in 2022.
+The Strategic Advisory Committee Charter, which is available on our website at https://ir.perma-fix.com/governance-docs.